Univariate Statistics

 import scipy.stats as stats

-tvals, pvals = np.full(n_features, np.NAN), np.full(n_features, np.NAN)
+tvals, pvals = np.full(n_features, np.nan), np.full(n_features, np.nan)

 for j in range(n_features):